jkaikong/Customer_Analysis/README.md

 Source is from kaggle: https://www.kaggle.com/imakash3011/customer-personality-analysis

-Provided thoughts and insights after sections and graphs
+Provided thoughts and insights after sections and graphs in the Notebook.